ipfs-inactive/docs/content/guides/concepts/ipfs-gateway.md

 <!-- Generic use cases -->
 <!-- Which kind of gateway should be used when -->

-## 5. When not to provide a gateway
+## 5. When not to employ a gateway

 ### 5.1 Delay-sensitive applications
 Any gateway introduces delay in completing desired actions.